Share

 How does a project manager mitigate the risks?

 The best way to mitigate risks is to be prepared.
-We talked about this back at the beginning a little bit, the more you’re expecting and ready for certain things to happen (risk), the better you’ll be able to mitigate the event should it actually happen.
+The more you’re ready for certain things to happen (risk), the better you’ll be able to mitigate the event should it actually happen.
 Here’s what this looks like:

-Use risk management - You’d think this would be an obvious step towards mitigation, but people don’t like to think about what could go wrong.
-But, positive thinking isn’t going to pull you out of the weeds if things start happening during a project (although good planning will).
+Use risk management - Positive thinking isn’t going to pull you out of the weeds if things start happening during a project - good planning will.
+Use risk management to identify and prepare for potential worst-case scenarios.

-Communicate with your team - You don’t have to bombard your project team with doom and gloom.
-But you should talk about it during your .
+Communicate with your team - Talk about risks during your .
 This way, your team knows what to expect and what do to if things go south.

 Analyze risk - Risk analysis helps you figure out exactly what the impact of the various kinds of risks might be.
-It’s part of how you determine whether something is going to shut down your company, have little to no impact, or start small and turn into something catastrophic.
 The more in-depth your analysis, the more accurate your response will be.

 Analyze your response - You can’t just let things happen, deal with them, and then never speak of them again.
 That doesn’t help you learn.
 Instead, take the time to look at how you responded to an incident, whether or not your response was successful, and what you could do differently next time.
 This helps you gain a better understanding of how you handle things.
 You should also take time to identify what led to something happening in the first place.
 If you can, run through the events that led to the incident and determine what, if anything, you might have been able to do to prevent it.
 This, in turn, gives you a path to follow next time you identify certain kinds of risk in the future.